 ADA has worked with our members and the Department for Environment Food and Rural Affairs (Defra) to develop a suite of policies and other documents to assist IDBs.

 Felixstowe Inquiry 1982 (Local Public Inquiry into the basis of Precept and High Land Water Contributions from/to IDBs/Environment Agency)

-Smaller Authorities’ Audit Appointments Ltd (SAAA) appoints auditors under the Local Audit and Accountability Act 2014, to all local government smaller authorities, including IDBs, who are subject to the limited assurance regime.
-The regime is designed to provide a level of assurance at a cost proportionate to the amounts of public money managed by these smaller authorities.
+Under the Local Audit and Accountability Act 2014, all local government smaller authorities that are subject to the limited assurance regime, including IDBs, are appointed auditors by the Smaller Authorities’ Audit Appointments Ltd (SAAA).
+This regime is designed to provide a level of assurance at a cost proportionate to the amounts of public money managed by these smaller authorities.

-Further information about limited assurance procedures is available from PKF Littlejohn LLP who was appointed as the external auditor to IDBs by SAAA for five years from 2017/18.
+Further information about limited assurance procedures is available from PKF Littlejohn LLP who were appointed as the external auditor to IDBs by SAAA.
+This appointment began in 2017/18 and is set to run for five years.

 All smaller authorities, including IDBs, must complete and approve an Annual Governance and Accountability Return (AGAR) to communicate their financial, operational, and administrative position.
 It is the principle means through which each IDB is held accountable.